Oluwafunmilade-A/Geodev-Lab-Project/README.md

 # My GeoDev Lab Africa project

-Which settled areas in Ibadan North LGA, Oyo State, are farthest from mapped waste collection or waste disposal points?
+Which settled areas in Ibadan metropolis, Oyo State, are farthest from mapped waste collection or waste disposal points?

 Built over twelve months with GeoDev Lab Africa, Cohort One.